-I attack directly by a little video, which I edited from the footage I shot there.
-It is a digest of only 1'30, but it gives a good idea the underwater atmosphere in Tubbataha:
+I attack directly by a little videowhich I edited from the footage I shot there.
+It's a condensed version of only 1'30, but it gives a good idea of the underwater atmosphere in Tubbataha:

 At first, we do not come back to see sharks everywhere.
-Then, after a few dives we do it, and we end up finding it totally normal ...
-The presence of many of these sharks is really comforting, it shows very conspicuously that the conservation efforts of the park, funded for more half by diving tourism, have a real impact.
+Then, after a few dives we get used to it, and we end up finding it totally normal & #8230; The sheer number of these sharks is really comforting, it shows in a very visible way that the conservation efforts of the park, financed for more than half by diving tourism, have a real impact.

 The protected area encompasses two vast atolls and a high coral bottom called Jessie Beazley.
-According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of Bird species ...
-The North Atoll is also a nesting place for birds and sea turtles.
+According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of bird species & #8230; The North Atoll is also a nesting place for birds and sea turtles.

-People only live in Tubbataha, except for a dozen Filipino rangers, near a sand bank in the North Atoll, in barracks on solid piles, supposed to withstand typhoons.
+People only live in Tubbataha, apart from a dozen Filipino rangers, near a sandbank in the North Atoll, in shacks on hard stilts, supposed to withstand typhoons.
 The men are relieved after two months.
-This is the only place in the park where visitors are allowed to walk.
+It is the only place in the park where visitors are allowed to set foot on the ground.

 Created in 2000, this Ranger Station played a decisive role in strengthening surveillance and protection of the area.
-The sharks owe a lot to them ...
-The rangers report the illegal intrusions of fishing boats, prevent poaching, detect possible pollution, control the cruise-diving boats, accompany the scientific missions, inform the tourists and even sell them souvenirs!
+The sharks owe them a lot...
+The rangers report illegal intrusions by fishing boats, prevent poaching, detect possible pollution, control the diving cruise ships, accompany scientific missions, inform tourists and even sell them souvenirs!

 For boaters like me, the only way to discover Tubbataha's underwater world is in a diving cruise.
 But because of the weather that can make navigation very difficult in the Sulu Sea, the site is only accessible in dry season, three months in the year, from mid-March to mid-June.

-The boats, specially designed for a clientele of divers, leave from Puerto Princesa, on the island of Palawan, about 180km away.
-The cruises are generally organized for 6J / 7N: the crossing lasts about ten hours and thus takes a day or a night on the way and the return, which leaves five days on the spot.
-On this type of cruise, the program is simple: "Dive, eat, sleep and repeat. " Diving, eating, sleeping and starting over ...
+The boats, specially designed for a clientele of divers, leave from Puerto Princesaon the island of Palawan, about 180 km away.
+The cruises are generally organized for 6D/7N: the crossing lasts about ten hours and therefore takes a day or a night to go and return, leaving five days on site.
+On this type of cruise, the program is simple: "Dive, eat, sleep and repeat. » Diving, eating, sleeping and starting over ...

-The usual rhythm is 3 to 4 dives a day.
+The usual rhythm is 3 to 4 dives per day.
 We are in the water from 7am.
-But it's not difficult at all to get up early, when it's to go see sharks! ! !
+But it's not difficult at all to get up early, when it's to go see sharks!!!

 I embarked for this new underwater adventure thanks to my friend Carol, who lives in the Philippines.
-She holds with her husband Jérôme the nice little eco-friendly dive center Equation in Panglao-Bohol and decided to embark on the organization of thematic "bio and photo" dive cruises.
-When she told me she was coming on board the marine biologist Steven Weinberg, to give short lectures to the group in the evening, after the dives, I did not resist the temptation ... 😜
+She holds with her husband Jérôme the nice little eco-friendly dive center Equation Dive Center in Panglao-Bohol and has decided to start organizing "organic and photo" themed diving cruises.
+When she told me that she was bringing on board the marine biologist Steven Weinberg, to give short lectures to the group in the evening, after the dives, I did not resist the temptation & #8230; & #x1f61c;

 Less than a dozen cruise ships hold the permit to take tourists to Tubbataha during the famous three-month weather window.
 Carol's choice fell on the Discovery Adventure, a large and very comfortable ship, which can accommodate about twenty divers.

-I have no point of comparison, I do not know the other boats that operate on the area, but I found ours very well.
-Adorable and competent crew, well-oiled organization, hearty and tasty meals, cabins maybe a little impersonal but very spacious, hot shower at good pressure ...
-Just a little worry of air conditioning at the beginning in some cabins, but we were provided with some fans until it's repaired.
-And this detail, essential for me: in the large air-conditioned common room, there is for underwater photographers large tables with power strips available, to disassemble the boxes and recharge the batteries.
+I don't have a point of comparison, I don't know the other boats operating in the area, but I found ours very good.
+Lovely and competent crew, well-oiled organisation, copious and tasty meals, cabins perhaps a little impersonal but very spacious, hot shower with good pressure...
+Just a small problem with the air conditioning at first in some cabins, but we've been provided with fans while waiting for it to be repaired.
+And then this detail, essential for me: in the large air-conditioned common room, there are for underwater photographers large tables with power strips available, to disassemble the boxes and recharge the batteries.

-GOOD TO KNOW ABOUT AIR TRANSFERSwhen we go diving in Tubbataha: opt for an international flight that lands directly in Cebu rather than Manila can be worth it, before taking the domestic flight to Puerto Princesa (Palawan).
-With a single terminal, Cebu airport is indeed much smaller than Manila: things are going much faster for immigration formalities, baggage collection and transfers.
-This saves a lot of hassle on arrival or return, including that of the traffic jams of Manila at certain times, whether to change the terminal or make a night of transit.
-There is a hotel right in front of Cebu Airport, the Waterfrontif you have to stay overnight (just the street to cross).
+GOOD TO KNOW ABOUT AIR TRANSFERS: opt for an international flight that lands directly in Cebu rather than Manila can be worth it, before taking the domestic flight to Puerto Princesa (Palawan).
+With a single terminal, Cebu airport is indeed much smaller than Manila It's much faster for immigration formalities, baggage claim and transfers.
+This saves you a lot of hassle on arrival or on the way back, including the monster traffic jams in Manila at certain times of the day, whether it's to change terminals or to spend a night in transit.
+There is a hotel just across the street from Cebu airport, the Waterfrontif you have to stay overnight (just the street to cross).

 The wonders of Tubbataha